 a.
 The Planning Director shall review the application for a Comprehensive Plan amendment in accordance with Planning Director Review in Sec.
-10.2.2.E. and provide a report and recommendation to the Planning Commission no later than Planning Commission's next public meeting.
+10.2.2.E. and provide a report and recommendation to the Planning Commission of a completed application.
 The Planning Director shall also provide a report and recommendation to the City Council when the City Council considers authorizing a public hearing on the proposed Comprehensive Plan amendment.